chgenly/pico-wwwvb/README.md

 ## Debug

-Follow the instructions on the rapsberry pi site for setting up the debug probe.
+Follow the instructions on the Rapsberry Pi site for setting up the debug probe.

 # printf doesn't work with tiny usb